 Curd, Dahi, or yogurt - Use homemade plain and unsweetened curd for this recipe.
 You can also use the Desi Dahi brand that you get at Indian grocery stores.
 Homemade Indian curd is the best for this recipe.
 It should be fresh and not taste sour.
-You can also use regular or Greek yogurt.
+You can also use regular or Greek yogurt to make this dish.
 Just thin it down a bit by adding little water.

 Buttermilk can also be used.
 Read my notes below to see what to use if you are vegan.
 Note - While both Curd and Yogurt contain probiotic bacteria, the quantity of bacteria in Yogurt is higher as compared to Curd.
 You can use either of them in this recipe.
 The curd or yogurt can be made using full-fat milk or you can use fat-free or 2%.

 Rice - Any variety will work in this dahi bhaat recipe.
 Use Sona Masoori, Surti Kolam, Basmati, or even Jasmine rice.
-You can either cook it fresh or use leftover cooked rice in this recipe.
+You can either cook it fresh using a pressure cooker or Instant pot or use leftovers in this recipe.
 In fact, in our homes, we always use leftovers.
 If cooking it fresh, then overcook it a bit.

-Spices - Green chilies, black mustard seeds, urad dal, fresh curry leaves, cilantro or coriander leaves, and asafoetida (skip or use gluten-free asafoetida to make this recipe gluten-free) are some other basic ingredients that will add so much flavor to this recipe.
+Spices used - Green chilies (for the spice), black mustard seeds (they have the strongest flavor and aroma of all mustard seeds), urad dal (gives it a nutty flavor and crunch), fresh curry leaves (they bring in unique citrus and nutty aroma), cilantro or coriander leaves, and asafoetida (aids digestion and prevents flatulence), are some other basic ingredients that will add so much flavor to this easy yogurt rice recipe.

-Some also like to add pomegranate arils, carrots, cucumber, and/or onions to this rice and yogurt dish.
+All these spices can very easily be found at Indian grocery stores or on Amazon.
+Some also like to add cashews, pomegranate seeds or arils, carrots, cucumber, coconut, and/or onions to this rice and yogurt dish.
 But I usually make it without these ingredients.

 Oil for tadka - You can use any vegetable oil, coconut oil, or ghee for tempering.